-Potter, ceramist, searcher (adventure and wandering – mist, haze, sunshine and hard work); teacher (philosophy, Concordia University, Montreal, seeing ideas as real, as guides, as obsessions); Director, Academic Dean, teacher (clay) (White Mountain Academy of the Arts, Northern Ontario, a wonder of insight, ordered chaos and connection); Director (New Brunswick College of Craft and Design, Fredericton, practice, organizational values, choice); Academic Dean (Dawson College, Montreal, learning to participate, facilitate, openings), Commissaire, Commission d’évaluation de l’enseignement collegial (CEEC, value systems).
+Potter, ceramist, searcher (adventure, longing and wandering — mist, haze, sunshine and hard work); teacher (philosophy, Concordia University, Montreal, seeing ideas as real, as guides, as obsessions); executive secretary (Concordia University School of Graduate Studies); Director, Academic Dean, teacher (clay) (White Mountain Academy of the Arts, Northern Ontario, a wonder of insight, ordered chaos and connection); Director (New Brunswick College of Craft and Design, Fredericton, practice, organizational values, choice); Academic Dean (Dawson College, Montreal, learning to participate, facilitate, openings), Commissaire (Commission d’évaluation de l’enseignement collegial – CEEC, value systems).
 So many other elements and subtleties, here and there, etc.

 Voilà!
 A verbal, synoptic précis of the functional self I have chanced and willed to be and do.
 It’s OK, not quite what I call me—but, so be it!